cirosantilli/git-tutorial/index.md

 Now status only says that `b` is untracked and nothing about `a`.

-## commit message
+## Commit message

 It is recommended that the commit message be like:

 -   start with a summary line of max 50 characters

     To achieve the character limit, **don't** use `-m`, and edit the message in Vim.